obophenotype/upheno/docs/reference/core-concepts.md

 The [Phenotype And Trait Ontology (PATO)](https://www.ebi.ac.uk/ols4/ontologies/pato) is the reference ontology for general characteristics in the OBO world.

-Some of the most widely use characteristics can be seen in the following tables
+Some of the most widely use characteristics can be seen in the following table:

 | quality | description | example |
 | ------- | ----------- | ------- |